Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Closing and funding

-We help homeowners sell vacant homes, relocation homes, estate properties, luxury homes, and move-up homes across Frisco, Plano, Preston Hollow, North Dallas, and nearby communities.
+Bale Real Estate Group helps homeowners sell vacant homes, relocation properties, estate homes, luxury homes, move-up homes, and traditional residential properties throughout Frisco, Plano, Allen, McKinney, Prosper, Preston Hollow, North Dallas, and the surrounding Greater Dallas area.

 Helpful Videos for Sellers